Link Search Menu Expand Document

 PropertyHandler Mapping

-Use the PropertyHandlerMapper class to manage the mappings between the property handlers and the .NET CLR type or class property.
+Use the PropertyHandlerMapper class to map property handlers to a .NET CLR type or class property.

 public class CustomerAddressPropertyHandler : IPropertyHandler<string, Address>